 Masking/stripping when chromate conversion and anodizing on same part

 Q. We manufacture aluminum parts in various alloys, 1050, 5083, 6082, 7075 and Casting 357.
-The parts are sulphuric acid anodized and partly chromate conversion coated per Mil-C-5541 [link by ed. to spec at TechStreet] Class 3 for low electrical resistance in some areas (A).
+The parts are sulphuric acid anodized and partly chromate conversion coated per Mil-C-5541 [link is to free spec at Defense Logistics Agency, dla.mil] Class 3 for low electrical resistance in some areas (A).

 Generally parts are supposed to be chromate conversion coated (Alodine 1200 or 1500) all over, then masked in Areas (A), and coating stripped from unmasked areas.
 Finally unmasked areas are anodized and masking removed.

 One of our subcontractors claim that they have problems with masking (leakage, using lead tape) and stripping without using strong alkaline solutions like sodium hydroxide (due to long masking time) They want to mask and strip in deoxidizer within 10 minutes after drying of the chromate conversion coating.

 1.Masking (usually flat surfaces around grounding points and mounting surfaces)